Fully Geometric Multi-Hop Reasoning on Knowledge Graphs with Transitive Relations

 To overcome the aforementioned limitations, we present \method{}, a box model for query answering.
 In \method{}, we map every logical operation to a purely geometric transformation, therefore removing the need of neural networks and making the embedding process fully geometrically interpretable.
 Additionally, we construct an idempotent geometric operation and propose a transitive loss function to preserve transitivity of relations in the embedding space.
-Our contributions are listed below: \begin{itemize} \item We propose a geometrically interpretable embedding method based on box embeddings for query answering on knowledge graphs. \item We design a transitive loss function that captures transitivity in the embedding space. \item We show empirical results across several standard benchmarks demonstrating that our method can outperform state-of-the-art approaches. \end{itemize}
+Our contributions are listed below: \begin{itemize} \item We propose a geometrically interpretable embedding method based on box embeddings for query answering on knowledge graphs. \item We introduce a multiplicative-additive projection mechanism (combining additive and multiplicative components) that significantly enhances the expressiveness of relation embeddings compared to purely additive translations. \item We design a transitive loss function that captures transitivity in the embedding space. \item We show empirical results across several standard benchmarks demonstrating that our method can outperform state-of-the-art geometric approaches and closing the gap to neural-based methods. \end{itemize}